Watch our video on how to read trading charts.

 Despite similarities, a candlestick chart gives a better view than a bar chart of the emotions driving the market.

-Once you recognize the patterns, candlestick chart analysis indicates trends of optimism or panic selling.
+Once you recognize the patterns, candlestick chart analysis indicates trends of optimism or panic selling (check out our different styles of stocks page).

 Most candlestick patterns occur over a short term of one to three days.
 Also, the pattern's location within the trend bears significance.